hellcat27/demo-hospital-application/README.md

 ## demo-hospital-application

-Worked as part of a group of two people to develop a basic appointment system for medical patients to use.
+I worked as part of a group of two people to develop a basic appointment system for medical patients to use.

 **Program Features**
 * Secure connection for clients